tz-dev/Praxeological-Meta-Structure-Theory/Praxeological Meta-Structure Theory.md

 Resulting effect on axes:

-* Evaluative awareness (B) over-expands and becomes dominant.
+* Awareness axis (A) over-expands and becomes dominant.
-* Action (H) collapses or is chronically delayed: Σ ∘ Θ ∘ ∇ is underdeveloped or inhibited.
+* Enactment (E) collapses or is chronically delayed: Σ ∘ Θ ∘ ∇ is underdeveloped or inhibited.

 **Result:**
-IA-B≫H is not a personality trait but a **structural outcome** of a distorted operator composition in which Φ stabilizes evaluative attractors under Ω at the expense of enactment.
+IA-A≫E is not a personality trait but a **structural outcome** of a distorted operator composition in which Φ stabilizes evaluative attractors under Ω at the expense of enactment.

 ---